Scientific: Baccharis sarothroides

 Propagation: Wind blown seed as fruit dispersal is by wind.
 Seedlings emerge in spring.

-Disease and pests: None (wish there was something or someone that would develop a taste for this pungent plant)
+Disease and pests: None, though I wish there was someone or something out there in nature that would develop a taste for this repugnant and pungent plant.